 The student’s requested amount from the application was compared to the amount the students would receive based on their score.
 In the event of a difference, the student was awarded the lowest of the two amounts.
 Therefore, unless the student requested a lower amount, students with a score of 6 were awarded $1384; a score of 5 was awarded $700; a score of 4 was awarded $500; a score of 3 was awarded $300 or $299, with the student’s EFC used as the tiebreaker.

 How was HEERF II funding awarded?

 Roseman University had an estimated 1250 students who were eligible to receive Emergency Financial Aid Grants under HEERF II when awards were made on April 26, 2021.
 All eligible enrolled students were considered when making awards and no application was required.
-Students were scored based on several factors with priority was given to students with exceptional financial need, such as those who received Pell Grants.
-Scores ranged from 0 – 50 based on factors such as Pell grant eligibility, year-round Pell grant eligibility amount (the higher the total Pell year-round award amount, the higher the score), previous HEERF I funding awarded, the Expected Family Contribution (EFC) from their most recent FAFSA compared to their overall need (Cost of attendance minus EFC) as a percent, and proximity to graduation.
+Students were scored based on several factors with priority being given to students with exceptional financial need, such as those who received Pell Grants.
+Scores ranged from 0 – 50 based on factors such as Pell grant eligibility, year-round Pell grant eligibility amount (the higher the total Pell year-round award amount, the higher the score), the previous HEERF I funding awarded, the Expected Family Contribution (EFC) from their most recent FAFSA compared to their overall need (Cost of attendance minus EFC) as a percent, and proximity to graduation.
 Awards ranged from $491 – $3,000 based on their total score.

 How was HEERF III funding awarded?

 HEERF III funding was made available to Roseman University on May 24, 2021.
-No awards have been issued as of October 10, 2021.

 Information about Institutional Portion Expenditures